cjbauer/idmas/README.md

 generateids - This will probably be called once before you start seriously using idmas.
-You can use it with your master seed to create a tree of identities along with corresponding gpg encrypted hot and warm identities.
+You can use it with your master seed to create a tree of identities along with corresponding gpg encrypted hot and warm directories.

 * Authors

-The code was written by Christian Bauer.
+The code was written by Christian Bauer (based on other BIP0032 descriptions/implementations publicly available).
 Christian's PGP public key should be included in the file cjbauer.asc.

 This README text was largely written by Westin in collaboration with Christian.